coolbnjmn/CBPhotoPicker/README.md

 Change this around to make it look however you want it to look!

+### v0.1.9
+Fixed the constraints breaking in the background, no more annoying spam log messages!

 ## In the Pipeline
 - more customization of the appearance